-Gigatron is a TTL microcomputer that you can build yourself.
-What you need is the following:
+Gigatron is a TTL microcomputer that you build yourself.

 How it works

 We have given in-depth talks at several hacker spaces.
 Here is one Walter did at Hackerhotel 2018 explaining both concept choices and design details.

 For a PDF version of the slides and for more materials, check out the Tutorials section.

 Gigatron is a project by Marcel van Kervinck and Walter Belgers.